April Weather in New York City New York, United States

 The highest average 31-day accumulation is 3.7 inches on April 16.

-The average sliding 31-day liquid-equivalent snowfall during April in New York City is essentially constant, remaining about 0.1 inches throughout, and rarely exceeding 0.3 inches or falling below -0.0 inches.
+The average sliding 31-day snowfall during April in New York City is decreasing, starting the month at 1.1 inches, when it rarely exceeds 3.4 inches, and ending the month at 0.0 inches, when it rarely exceeds 0.0 inches or falls below -0.0 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

 The chance that a given day will be muggy in New York City is essentially constant during April, remaining around 0% throughout.

 For reference, on August 2, the muggiest day of the year, there are muggy conditions 54% of the time, while on December 15, the least muggy day of the year, there are muggy conditions 0% of the time.

 Humidity Comfort Levels in April in New York City

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable